MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/resources/singleInstance.md

 }
 ```

 This is because of the way DSC resource keys work.
-A resource must have at least one key property.
-A
+A resource must have at least one **Key**
-resource instance is considered unique if the combination of the values of all of its key properties
+property.
+A resource instance is considered unique if the combination of the values of all of its
-is unique.
-In its previous implementation, the [xTimeZone](https://github.com/PowerShell/xTimeZone)
+**Key** properties is unique.
+In its previous implementation, the [xTimeZone][1] resource had only
-resource had only one property--**TimeZone**, which was required to be a key.
-Because of this, a
+one property--**TimeZone**, which was a **Key**.
+Because of this, a configuration such as the one
-configuration such as the one above would compile and run without warning.
-Each of the **xTimeZone**
+above compiled and ran without warning.
+Each of the **xTimeZone** resource blocks is considered
-resource blocks is considered unique.
-This would cause the configuration to be repeatedly applied to
-the node, cycling the timezone back and forth.
+unique.
+This caused the configuration to repeatedly apply to the node, cycling the timezone back and
+forth.

-To ensure that a configuration could set the time zone for a target node only once, the resource was
+To ensure that a Configuration could set the time zone for a target node only once, the resource was
-updated to add a second property, **IsSingleInstance**, that became the key property.
+updated to add a second property, **IsSingleInstance**, that became the **Key** property.
 The
-**IsSingleInstance** was limited to a single value, "Yes" by using a **ValueMap**.
-The old MOF
-schema for the resource was:
+**IsSingleInstance** was limited to a single value, `Yes`.
+The old MOF schema for the resource was:

 ```powershell
 [ClassVersion("1.0.0.0"), FriendlyName("xTimeZone")]